-Follicum selected a drug candidate in 2019 and our aim is to advance the preclinical work to begin preparations for a phase I study planned to commence in 2020.
+Follicum selected a drug candidate in early 2019 and our aim is to advance the preclinical work and thereafter initiate a phase I study.
 The goal is to run a diabetes project that is attractive to global partners.

 Participation in an international diabetes project